-Since 2007, I have served as your elected Davis County / District.
+Since 2007, I have served as your elected Davis County / District Attorney.
 I was sworn in for a 3rd term on January 5, 2015.
 In May of 1994, I received my JD degree in Alabama.
 From 1994-2000, I was in private practice specializing in criminal defense and family law.
 I joined the Davis County Attorney’s Office as a prosecutor in January of 2000.
-Prior to my 2007 election, I was the Section Chief of the Special Prosecution Unit in the Davis County Attorney’s Office assigned to the most serious cases the office had.
-As both a prosecutors and defense attorney, I have handled numerous cases, including hundreds of jury and bench trials.
-This ranges from murder, sex offenses, white collar fraud, violent crimes against children and women and all other types of felonies and misdemeanors.
-I have received both state and national professional awards.
-Multiple of my cases have been featured on local or national television, including CNN, Fox News and Dateline NBC.
-I have been a frequent local and national presenter for the National District Attorney’s Association (NDAA) as well as in New York City at the John Jay College of Criminal Justice in 2017; to the California District Attorney’s Association in 2018; and at an international criminal justice symposium in New Orleans in 2018.
+Prior to my 2007 election, I was the Section Chief of the Special Prosecution Unit in the Davis County Attorney’s Office assigned to the most serious cases pending in the office.
+As both a prosecutor and defense attorney, I have handled thousands of cases, including hundreds of jury and bench trials.
+The breadth of experience ranges from murder, sex offenses, white collar fraud, violent crimes against children and women to all other types of felonies and misdemeanors.
+I have received local, state and national professional awards.
+Many of my cases have been featured on local or national television, including CNN, Fox News and Dateline NBC.
+I have been a frequent local and national presenter for the NDAA (National District Attorney’s Association) for years, as well as in New York City at the John Jay College of Criminal Justice in 2017; the California District Attorney’s Association in 2018; Washington DC in 2015; and an international criminal justice symposium in New Orleans in 2018.
 None of this on your taxpayer dime.